-A 2019 Forbes Magazine article commented on the fact that the majority of global crop pollination was performed by bees.
+A 2019 Forbes Magazine article commented that bees performed most of the global crop pollination.

 ‘Every season, pollination from honey bees, native bees, and flies deliver billions of dollars (U.S.) in economic value.
 Between $235 and $577 billion (U.S.) worth of annual global food production relies on their contribution.’

-In 2019, the western honeybee was listed on the IUCN Red List, after numerous studies indicated that the species has undergone significant decline across Europe.
-Both wild and domesticated honeybee populations have suffered from the use of pesticides, disease, pests, and natural habitat loss.
-Honeybee decline raises biodiversity concerns, as well as the risk to food price rises and shortages, as bee pollination decreases.
-The decline of bees has meant that in some parts of the world farmers have been forced to turn to artificial pollination by hand, which is both expensive and labour intensive.
+In 2019, the western honeybee was listed on the IUCN Red List after numerous studies indicated that the species had significantly declined across Europe.
+Both wild and domesticated honeybee populations have suffered from pesticides, disease, pests, and natural habitat loss.
+Honeybee decline raises biodiversity concerns, and the risk of food price rises and shortages, as bee pollination decreases.
+The decline of bees has meant that in some parts of the world, farmers have been forced to turn to artificial pollination by hand, which is both expensive and labour-intensive.

-At CRANBOURN®, we are passionate about supporting bees and other pollinator species, who are fundamental to the health of our natural ecosystems.
+At CRANBOURN®, we are passionate about supporting bees and other pollinator species, which are fundamental to the health of our natural ecosystems.